hide0123/metro/README.md

 # About

-Metro is a scripting language that uses Rust-like syntax, but is simpler than Rust and can be executed easily as a script.
+Metro is a interpreted language that uses Rust-like syntax, but is simpler than Rust and can be executed easily as a script.
 Additionally, it is written entirely in C++ without using any libraries such as Lex or Yacc.

 [Repository](https//github.com/bomkei/metro)
 [Documentation](https//github.com/bomkei/metro-docs)